gnudatalanguage/gdl/paper/paper.md

 An evolving list of all project dependencies is maintained at the project website and can also be extracted from the CMake configuration files.

+# Support and Contributions

+`GDL` resources are being catalogued at the <https://gnudatalanguage.github.io/> `GDL` website.
+The preferred and effective way to report requests for support, missing features or bugs present is through the GitHub issue tracker.

+To streamline review and incorporation of code contributions, pull requests on GitHub are preferred.
+All contributed code must comply with the `GDL` free and open source license.

 # Acknowledgements and author contributions

-JP has served as release manager for GDL 1.0 and has been the key contributor to Windows OS support, the `gdlde` IDE for GDL and the continuous integration setup.
+JP has served as release manager for GDL 1.0 and has been the key contributor to Windows OS support, the `GDL Workbench` IDE for GDL and the continuous integration setup.
 GD has contributed a major rework of widgets and plotting subsystems to the 1.0 release.
 GD and AC have been the key maintainers and developers of GDL over the last decade.
 GVJ has contributed support for Windows OS, newer `IDL` datatypes and library routines.